How to Identify Ransomware Type

 4. Get technical with identification methods

-You may need to resort to more technical methods of identification such as examining the coding style or certain strings left in the malware.
-An IT professional or recovery expert specialized in ransomware will be able to identify the ransomware family.
+You may need to resort to more technical methods of identification, such as examining the coding style or certain strings left in the malware.
+An IT professional or ransomware recovery expert can identify the ransomware family.

 5. Analyze the behavior of ransomware